 Online thrifting is a thing these days, and they have all the stuff you’ve been searching for neatly sorted and arranged.
 All you need to start online thrift shopping is your credit card and a keen eye for fashion.

-Thredup – Our top choice for best online thrift store for 2020
+Thredup – Our top choice for the best online thrift store for 2021

 ThredUp is a San Francisco-based company that specializes in “Secondhand Clothes, Firsthand Fun.”
 This online thrift store stocks more than 2 million pieces, which consists of over 35,000 brands – in their own words – “from Gap to Gucci.”